dawe/schist/README.md

 An interface for Nested Stochastic Block Model for single cell analysis.

 ## Status
+- Version 0.3.1 It is possible to resume operatons on a previously modeled state (i.e. you can do two step analysis)
 - Version 0.3.0 Major changes in the way MCMC is performed.
 SBM is also available.
 - Version 0.2.5 extends `scanpy.tools.draw_graph` layouts to the ones available in `graph-tool` library
 - Version 0.2 The code for the interface is mature.
 It is also possible to read/write objects